AkshithaMohanShirva/BigData/README.md

 laws and regulations.
 ANT retains the prerogative to impose more stringent rules concerning certain risk factors, as warranted by telematics data or business exigencies, within the bounds of legal permissibility.

 Risk Thresholds
 Risk mitigation thresholds are established based on regulatory mandates, business imperatives, and telematics data observations.
-The organization's current risk factors encompass various parameters, University of Dallas at Texas
-6346 – Data Science and Big Data Analytics including but not limited to:
+The organization's current risk factors encompass various parameters, including but not limited to:
 • Mileage
 • Speed